 - Fatigue – When drivers operate their trucks and tractor-trailers for hours on end, it is very easy for them to become fatigued while behind the wheel.
 Driving for long hours can also lead to “highway hypnosis” and may even result in a driver falling asleep at the wheel.
 When that happens, a driver may switch lanes or veer across a double line, striking a smaller vehicle head-on and causing injuries and damages.

 - Abrupt lane changes – Large trucks have many blind spots and limited visibility.
-When truck drivers try to change lanes too quickly—or switch lanes without using a turn signal—they can cause serious accident and injuries.
+When truck drivers try to change lanes too quickly—or switch lanes without using a turn signal—they can cause serious accidents and injuries.